 A blacklist would implement the exact opposite mechanism: It would determine which IPs are not allowed to access site .
 Of course, there are also plugin solutions for both.
 For example, well-known security plugins, such as All In One WP Security, Wordfence or Sucuri, each offer a blacklist or whitelist function.
 However, it should be noted that these three Plugins can of course do much more than just create blaklists, or whitelists.
 Therefore, you should not install them exclusively for these functions.
 A popular alternative would be Plugin Loginizer, which currently has more than 500,000 active installations.

 Brute Force Attacks attack your loginsite .
 A very simple way to prevent these attacks is to prevent the attackers from accessing the login pagesite in the first place.
 For this purpose, some webmasters hide the login mask.
 The login area is then only accessible via a secret URL.

-This measure follows the (controversial) principle of security through obscurity and is not a meaningful security measure on its own.
-We at RAIDBOXES are not big friends of this principle.
-If you implement the above measures, you have already secured your login area very well and do not need to move it additionally.
+This measure follows the (controversial) principle of security through obscurity and is not a sensible security measure on its own.
+We at Raidboxes are not big friends of this principle.
+If you implement the above-mentioned measures, you have already secured your login area very well and do not need to move it additionally.
 However, this measure can contribute to the perceived security, which can be especially important for the perception of your customers.

 - WPS Hide Login (100,000+ active installations)